Bnjoroge1/minkube/README.md

 TODO: build a distributed key value store for tasks.
 This will be shared between the manager and the worker.

+For measing CPU utilization, initially used the Perfomance monitoring counters but unfortunately it was not available in my cloudvm.
+So switched to using the /proc/stat file.

 ### Task